Scott31393/linux_device_driver_examples/README.md

 ## Dynamic Allocation of Major Numbers
 alloc_major-number<br />

 In this example we can see how to dynamically get major and minor numbers for 4 character devices driver.
-(Like scull exaple)<br />
+(Like scull example)<br />

 [Linux device driver]: https://www.xml.com/ldd/chapter/book/ch03.html <br />